alexandec/typescript-basics/README.md

     tsc myfile.ts

-0. Now you have myfile.js, which will run in any browser
+0. Now you have myfile.js, which will run in any browser or with node:

+    node myfile.js

 ## Type Annotations
 When you define a variable, you can define a type, like string, number, or